-The information presented in sections 6.1 to 6.9 applies to infrastructure projects.
-Guidelines pertaining to the Infrastructure Operating Fund are included section 6.10.
+The information presented in sections 6.1 to 6.9 applies to awards for research infrastructure projects.
+Guidelines pertaining to the Infrastructure Operating Fund are included in 6.10 Infrastructure Operating Fund allocation and release of funds.

 6.1 Management and oversight of CFI awards